mead-ml/mead-baseline/README.md

 ## Running It

 Early stopping with patience is used.
 There are many hyper-parameters that you can tune, which may yield many different models.
-Due to random shuffling performed during training, runs may achieve slightly different performance each run.
-Therefore multiple runs are suggested for each configuration.

 Here is an example of parameterization of static embeddings (cnn-sentence.lua) with SGD and a single filter width of 5, achieving final accuracy of *93.6-94.2%*

 ```
 th cnn-sentence.lua -eta 0.01 -batchsz 10 -decay 1e-9 -epochs 200 -train ../data/TREC.train.all -eval ../data/TREC.test.all -embed /data/xdata/GoogleNews-vectors-negative300.bin